 Delete the previous file a few weeks after the Batch release, or as soon as you stop using your previous web push tool.

-⚠️ If you are using a shared service worker (e.g. PWAs) and want to keep sending push notifications from your previous tool, create a new file for your service worker that integrates the Batch code.
+⚠️ If you are using a shared service worker (e.g. PWAs) and want to keep sending push notifications from your previous tool, you can upload Batch's service worker file separately.

 2. Integrate Batch into your website

 Follow the Batch web integration steps.
-When creating the app on the dashboard, new VAPID keys will be generated.
+When creating the app on the dashboard, a new JavaScript tag will be generated.

-The JS tag sent by our team will include the re-registration script, so there will be no additional action needed on your side.
+The JS tag sent by our team will include all the information needed, so there will be no additional action needed on your side.

 For Safari, you will need to generate a new APNs certificate.